QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 ANNUAL EARNINGS GROWTH: [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-CAP's annual earnings growth rate of 30.18%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.
+CAP's annual earnings growth rate over the past five years of 30.35% passes this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-CAP, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.76, 1.56, 2.55, 3.18, 2.82, passes this criterion, as EPS have continually increased.
+CAP, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.56, 2.55, 3.18, 2.82, 2.85, fails this criterion, as earnings dipped.
+This is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]